Why choosing the right Air Filter is important

 - Healthy Work Environment: Depending on the type of particles, Operator health risks can range from mild to very severe.
 By professionally dealing with the produced vapor and fumes, the company’s primary asset, it’s people, are protected from adverse effects.

 - Explosion Safety: When the air around the facility becomes combustible or flammable due to a high concentration of particles in the air, EU legislation requires safety precautions to be put in place in the area at risk.
 This area is called an ‘Ex-Zone’.
-All production processes with combustible or flammable fumes as a byproduct, have to deal with these mandatory ex-zones around their facility.
+All production processes with flammable fumes as a byproduct, have to deal with these mandatory ex-zones around their facility.
 By efficiently and effectively extracting these flammable or combustible particles, the risk of creating a dangerous atmosphere is reduced and fewer safety precautions are necessary.

 - Emission Limits & Sustainability: Even non-combustible particles can pose a threat to the environment.
 Over 45% of all global CO2 emissions are produced by industrial facilities, which makes it our responsibility to limit these emissions as much as possible and realize SDG Goals.
 Eliminating them close to the source is often key.